TOP

 Château Capbern: The Capbern Family

 Before continuing with the story of Pierre Gasqueton and his wife and descendants, the Capbern family require some attention.
 Their story does not seem to be so well documented as the Gasqueton family tree, nevertheless something is known of them.
-Importantly, the evidence suggests that they have closer ties to Saint-Estèphe, and to the land, than the Gasqueton clan who evidently hail from Saint-Saveur.
+Importantly, the evidence suggests that they had closer ties to St Estèphe, and to the land, than the Gasqueton clan who hailed from St-Saveur.

 Château Capbern